osslab-pku/gfi-bot/README.md

 GFI-Bot is available at https://gfibot.io, where you can browse through existing good first issue recommendations or register your own repository for recommendation.
 GFI-Bot can be installed in GitHub repositories from [the GitHub App page](https://github.com/apps/GFI-Bot).

 **NOTE: GFI-Bot is currently in pre-alpha stage.
 It is undergoing rapid development and still highly unstable.
-We cannot guanrantee the preseveration of registered users and repositories in the next release and it may have unexpected behaviors on GitHub.
+We cannot guarantee the preservation of registered users and repositories in the next release and it may have unexpected behaviors on GitHub.
 We will change this note after GFI-Bot reaches a certain level of maturity**

 ## Roadmap